-Blake Shelton Still Drinking, After Gwen Stefani Allegedly Forced Him To Quit
+Blake Shelton Still Drinking After Gwen Stefani Allegedly Forced Him To Quit

 — 100.5 KISS FM (@1005KISSFM) February 26, 2017

+It sounds like Blake just wants to be able to drink again.
+However, Gwen only wants him to stop due to his weight, not because she cares that he drinks.

-This is all just coming from once source, who doesn’t want to be named.
-Gossip Cop actually says that this isn’t true at all.
-A rep for Gwen is saying that this isn’t true at all, but so far Blake and Gwen are staying quiet about it.
-Blake Shelton is known for going to his Twitter and voicing his opinions so it wouldn’t be shocking if he decides to say something there.
+However, these reports are coming from unnamed sources, and Gossip Cop actually reports that this isn’t true at all.
+A rep for Gwen stated that these rumors aren’t true, but so far, Blake and Gwen are staying quiet about it.
+Blake Shelton is known for voicing his opinions on Twitter, so it wouldn’t be shocking if he decides to say something there.

 Blake Shelton and Gwen Stefani seem to be doing great.
-On the set of The Voice this season they are flirting with each other and not being shy about the fact that they are together.
+On the set of The Voice this season, they are flirting with each other and not being shy about the fact that they are together.
 The Inquisitr shared a while back that Gwen and Blake could end up getting engaged on The Voice.
 Everyone would love to see the two get engaged on the show, but you never know what is going to happen.

-A source shared saying, “Bosses are really, really pushing for this.
+A source shared, “Bosses are really, really pushing for this.
 They want nothing more than for Blake to propose to Gwen during a taping of the show.”
-This would make the fans really happy.

-The source also went on to share that The Voice really wants this to happen.
-They said, “The producers really want to see Gwen and Blake in competition more often this upcoming season, versus working with each other like they have in the past.
+The source also went on to share that Voice producers really wants this to happen.

+The insider said, “The producers really want to see Gwen and Blake in competition more often this upcoming season, versus working with each other like they have in the past.
 And, of course, there is a stipulation in their contract, which is more of a break-up clause.
 If, for some reason, they call it quits, they are both required to finish out the remainder of their existing contracts.”

 Are you shocked to hear that Blake Shelton is drinking again?
-Do you feel like Gwen Stefani is really upset over it?
-Sound off in the comments section below on your thoughts, and don’t miss new episodes of The Voice with Gwen and Blake on NBC.
+Do you believe that Gwen Stefani is really upset over it?
+Sound off in the comments section below, and don’t miss new episodes of The Voice with Gwen and Blake on NBC.